-section 14.
+Section 14.
+The Board of Directors shall Section 14.
 The Board of Directors shall have the power to make such additional Rules and Regulations regarding hunting and fishing and bathing in and about the premises of the Club as they may deem proper, not inconsistent with these by-laws, provided, that such Regulations may be abrogated or altered at the pleasure of the Club at any of its meetings.